Permanent Rent Stabilization and Protection Act of 2024

 Under the new law, if any of the exemptions below apply, your rental unit is not regulated:

-- Newly constructed units completed after January 1, 2000
+- A unit whose construction was completed on or after January 1, 2000

 Frequently Asked Questions | Spanish